1945 was a significant year in history – World War Two ended and in February Mordialloc Theatre Company was formed!

 Venues have also changed – Mentone City Hall, Mechanics Hall, Library Theatre, Shirley Burke Theatre (named after a local councillor), Allan McLean Hall, and now the refurbished Shirley Burke Theatre.
 ‘Library Theatre’ was something of a misnomer as the auditorium was not so much a theatre as a sort of brick tent.
 The timber floor was flat and the seating was banks of fold-up seats of dubious comfort, which were stored under the stage and dragged out prior to a performance.
 There wasn’t any heating or cooling of course.
 When the library relocated we were able to convert this bare auditorium into a comfortable theatre which originally seated 184, but now seats 166 patrons.

-To date nearly 400 productions have been staged.
+To date over 400 productions have been staged.
 Each production now runs for 11 performances, with the final dress rehearsal a preview night for members.
 The Box Office is the only source of income.
 The support of our VIPs, Very Important Patrons, is vital to our continuance.
 This group makes for over 80 per cent of our audience.
 The Production Advisory Committee endeavours to offer a varied, interesting and satisfying season each year attempting to appeal to all tastes to ensure our patrons keep coming back.

 Until 2016, we held our in-house awards night, The Tegwyns – named after company stalwart, the late Syd Jones.
 These were not intended to create competition between productions, as we always strive to do our best, but rather to celebrate the year’s achievements.
 However, they have been discontinued for a variety of reasons, not least the desire to create a more collegial atmosphere.